Exercise during pregnancy

 - Heart rate.
 Your heart works harder and beats faster during pregnancy to get oxygen to your baby.

 - Joints.
 Your body makes more of some hormones during pregnancy.
 This can make the tissues that support your joints more relaxed.
 Try to avoid any movements that may strain or hurt your joints.
-Hormones are chemicals made by the body.

 When can you start exercising again after giving birth?